Future Students: Transfer Student Scholarships

 Also, students who have attended Alamo Colleges are eligible for another grant of $1000.

-Schreiner puts some of our own money in merit based funds, but also in need based aid and performance based aid.
-In this way, we insure that every student has the capability of receiving some form of “free money” to help pay for their education.
+Schreiner invests money in merit based funds, but also in need based aid and performance based aid programs.
+In this way, we insure that every student has the opportunity to receive some form of financial assistance to help pay for their education.

 All Scholarships and Grants are listed and explained on the FAQs page.